 - The windmills in Chora

-- The architecture of the neighborhood of Little Venice
+- The neighborhood of Little Venice

 - The hill of Paleokastro and the Castle of Gizi

 - The Mycenaean tholos tomb in the area of Aggelika

 - The neolithic settlement of Ftelia

 - The Monastery of Panagia Tourliani in Ano Mera